GoogleCloudPlatform/terraform-sample-tools/README.md

 Magic Modules Terraform testing(helper) tools!
 Please check the details with in the scripts!

+## Tool: Tftools

+`tftools` is a command line tool, which is internally acts as a wrapper over the following tools.

+> For all simple single purpose tasks one can download only the required convert* scripts and check documentation within.
+It is not required to install this entire package!

 ## Tool: Convert2tf

 To convert Magic Module terraform template(`.tf.erb`) files to terraform (`.tf`) file.